-The arbitration procedure RIPE NCC conflict is of an informal nature and is not meant to fall within the scope of the "Arbitration" as described in the Dutch civil law (Wetboek van Burgerlijke Rechtsvordering, Vierde Boek, "Arbitrage").
+The RIPE NCC Conflict Arbitration Procedure is of an informal nature and is not meant to fall within the scope of the "Arbitration" as described in the Dutch civil law (Wetboek van Burgerlijke Rechtsvordering, Vierde Boek, "Arbitrage").
 Parties involved in a dispute have the option to challenge the arbiters' ruling at Dutch or other national competent courts.

-2. Evaluation of requests for Internet number resources by the RIPE NCC

-According to the RIPE Policy, "Allocating/Assigning Resources to the RIPE NCC", arbiters are responsible for evaluating the validity of all requests for Internet number resources made by the RIPE NCC.
+2. Evaluation of requests for Internet number resources by the RIPE NCC According to the RIPE Policy, "Allocating/Assigning Resources to the RIPE NCC", arbiters are responsible for evaluating the validity of all requests for Internet number resources made by the RIPE NCC.